 Robot Law edited by Ryan Calo (University of Washington School of Law), A. Michael Froomkin (University of Miami School of Law), and Ian Kerr (University of Ottawa) ($$$; Edward Elgar Publishing; March 2016).

 Fairness and Machine Learning: Limitations and Opportunities by Solon Barocas, Moritz Hardt, and Arvind Narayanan.
 This constitutes a work-in-progress, incomplete online textbook with, according to the authors, essential chapters still missing.

-Intellectual Property in the New Technological Age (2018) by Peter Menell, Mark Lemley and Robert Merges; Volume 1 (Amazon Kindle) and (paperback); Volume 2 (Amazon Kindle) and (paperback); and Statutes 2018 (Amazon Kindle and paperback)
+Intellectual Property in the New Technological Age (2019) by Peter Menell, Mark Lemley and Robert Merges; Volume 1 (Amazon Kindle) and (paperback); Volume 2 (Amazon Kindle) and (paperback); and Statutes 2019 (Amazon Kindle and paperback).

-The United States Copyright Office’s “Compendium of U.S. Copyright Office Practices, Third Edition” (1,288 page pdf).
+The United States Copyright Office’s “Compendium of U.S. Copyright Office Practices, Third Edition” (1,182 pages).
 The compendium (the first since 1984’s Second Edition) took effect on December 22, 2014 (with revisions on September 29, 2017) and is the governing administrative manual for registrations and recordations issued by the Copyright Office on and after that date.
 A proposed revised draft is also available at this link.

 Politico’s Morning CyberSecurity Tipsheet.
 Sign up (or read online) at the link.

 Benedict Evans’ technology newsletter.
-Evans works at Andreessen Horowitz (‘a16z’), a venture capital firm in Silicon Valley.
+Evans formerly worked at Andreessen Horowitz (‘a16z’), a venture capital firm in Silicon Valley.
 Sign up (or read online) at the link.